 He created a clear path:

-Instead of “I survived by accident,” the group explored stories of intention, courage, and persistence during his migration journey.
+Rather than “I survived by accident,” the group explored narratives of intention, courage, and persistence during their migration.
 This thickened a preferred identity: “I am resourceful and committed.”

 Outcome